ttopper/CPSC128/README.md

-# CPSC 128

-The website for CPSC 128 Object-oriented Programming 1 at Yukon University.
+# CPSC 128: Object-oriented Programming 1

-CPSC 128 is a three-credit, one semester (13 week course), CS1 course using Python.
+CPSC 128 is a three-credit, one semester (13 week), CS1 course using Python at [Yukon University](https://www.yukonu.ca).

 It's structure is: